sihamess/Fingerprint_authentication-_based_SNN/README.md

 ## Steps to generate the dataset
 #### **1. Data Collection: The SOCOFing Dataset**

 The foundation of our dataset creation process is the SOCOFing dataset, a rich repository of synthetic fingerprint images.
-This dataset is chosen for its diversity in fingerprint patterns, alterations, and the inclusion of various labels indicating different characteristics like gender, hand, and finger type.
+This dataset was chosen for its diversity in fingerprint patterns, alterations, and the inclusion of various labels indicating different characteristics like gender, hand, and finger type.

 #### **2. Generating Positive and Negative Pairs**